 The number of co-leaders and assistants needed will depend on the number of riders present.
 At least one is necessary, but two or three would be ideal.

 In an accident or injury, one can stay with the riders involved.
 A dedicated sweeper at the group’s tail will prevent riders from falling off the back.

 Assistants and co-leaders with mechanical knowledge and/or first aid training are a big plus.

 Bring everything you need

-Every rider has different needs, but each one should come with a helmet, adequate food, at least one water bottle, and if possible a bell and lights.
-In the event of colder temps or foul weather, extra clothing for layering such as a windbreaker, vest, gloves, leg, and arm warmers are also a good idea.
+Every rider has different needs, but each one should come with a helmet, adequate food, at least one water bottle, and, if possible, a bell and lights.
+In the event of colder temps or foul weather, extra clothing for layering, such as a windbreaker, vest, gloves, leg and arm warmers, are also a good idea.

-At least one spare tube, a patch kit, pump or CO2 inflator, and some emergency tools are necessities for roadside repairs.
+At least one spare tube, a patch kit, a pump or CO2 inflator, and some emergency tools are necessities for roadside repairs.
 Something not to bring on a group ride is headphones of any kind.
 Safe cycling requires a rider’s full and unimpeded attention.

 A good ride leader will bring extra food and an extra jacket or vest.
 Someone will need a final gel to get them home or forget to bring something warm to put on for the big downhill.